I4Soft/Testing_and_Debugging_Benchs/README.md

-# Investigating the Benchmarks Proposed on Software Testing and Debugging
+# A Systematic Mapping on the Proposition of Benchmarks on the Software Testing and Debugging Domain
 This page summarise the mapping results.